DanielMadden/programmers-are-lazy-id-rather-automate-my-job/README.md

 Widgets I've created to improve the efficiency, output, and overall happiness of myself, my team, and those I trust at work.

 # ASM Next Call Widget
+ASM Next Call gives a 1-click solution to a 4-click problem, reducing fatigue and the existential dread that plagues us all.

 [CLICK HERE FOR THE CODE](https://github.com/DanielMadden/programmers-are-lazy-id-rather-automate-my-job/blob/main/ASMNextCall.js)

 ## The Widget